quicwg/ops-drafts/draft-ietf-quic-manageability.md

   (see {{Section 22.2 of QUIC-TRANSPORT}}).

-- source and destination connection ID: short and long headers carry a destination connection ID, a variable-length field that can be used to identify the connection associated with a QUIC packet, for load-balancing and NAT rebinding purposes; see {{sec-loadbalancing}} and {{rebinding}}.
+- source and destination connection ID: short and long headers carry a destination connection ID, a variable-length field which can also be zero-length but if present can be used to identify the connection associated with a QUIC packet, for load-balancing and NAT rebinding purposes; see {{sec-loadbalancing}} and {{rebinding}}.
 Long packet headers additionally carry a source connection ID.
 The source